-The Flows (Schemas) screen displays a number of thumbnail buttons, arranged in a grid or list (see: 6 File Display button), where each button represents a Schema (.wotja_sc file; see Filetypes).
+The Schemas screen displays a number of thumbnail buttons, arranged in a grid or list (see: 6 File Display button), where each button represents a Schema (.wotja_sc file; see Filetypes).
 Schemas can be edited in the Schema Editor.

-A Schema contains all the settings needed to play a 'flow' in the ∞ Flow Player (a 'flow' being a succession of mixes auto-generated from a Schema').
+A Schema contains all the settings needed to be 'played' in the ∞ Flow Player (a 'flow' being a succession of mixes auto-generated from a Schema').

-To start a 'flow' playing, just tap the thumbnail of an unlocked file or tap on the Schema Actions button and select 'Play'.
+To start a 'flow' playing, just tap the thumbnail of an unlocked file or tap on the Schema Actions button and select 'Play in Flow Player'.